 Now, I have approached the subject of this blog post with a bit of comedic flare; or at least I hope I have.
 None the less, in all seriousness, chicken nuggets from fast food restaurants, indeed any food from fast food establishments should only be consumed as a treat once in a while.

 If you are trying to be healthy, keep your fat levels low and build or maintain muscle mass and you must eat a chicken nugget of questionable quality in a fast food joint, then Chick-Fil-A is by far the best option, as we have seen from out findings in this article.

 There are far healthier ways to get your muscle building nutrients in.
 You should always aim to eat as clean as you can.
 Consume natural whole foods and use a quality supplement where necessary.

 If you would like to learn more about which muscle building supplements currently on the market are best, the go HERE to read our in depth review of 4 top quality supplements designed for muscle mass and strength gains.
-The review opens in a new browser on this website.

 The Best Solution to Get Your Nugget Fix While Building Muscle…

 This option will take a bit more effort, and the nuggets may not have the same addictive chemicals in them but they will be a lot healthier for you.
 No additives and correct macro nutrient rations optimal for your muscle building diet plan.

 I found a fantastic recipe on YouTube for low carbohydrate, gluten free chicken nuggets.
 These nuggets are high in protein and very low in carbohydrates.
 Perfect for your health and fitness goals.